balanced/balanced-docs/overview/rev1/overview.rst

 gives information about operation status codes and transaction failure messages along with the timing and affected parties and endpoints.

-If additional help is required, hop into #balanced on IRC to get help directly from developers.
+If additional help is required, hop into #balanced on Freenode IRC to get help directly from developers.

 Be sure to have the following handy to facilitate quick resolutions to issues: